 After WWII, DB were left with 82 T16s, last of them surviving until the end of 1953; with DR their service ended in mid-1960s.
 T161s remained in use for much longer.
-Last of 690 examples in the DB inventory were withdrawn in 1974; DR had about 250 machines which remained in service until 1971.
+Last of 690 examples in the DB inventory were withdrawn in 1974; DR had about 250 engines and last were written off in mid-1970s.

 Poland acquired 39 T16s and 129 T161s, but this time it was decided to divide them into two separate classes, designated TKw1 and TKw2, respectively.
 As before the war, switching and local freight trains remained their domain; both classes served mainly in Upper Silesia and some were used in large seaports.
 As with other heavy switchers, many (probably 28 TKw2s, I have no data on TKw1s) went to industry, mainly Silesian collieries.
 Most remained in that important, if inconspicuous, service until early 1970s.
 The last, TKw2-57 (Schwartzkopff 6917/1919 – some earlier sources erroneously give 7188/1920), withdrawn in December 1976 in Bytom, was transferred to Krzeszowice in 1997 and abandoned there.
 In November 2007 it was transferred again, this time to the Kraków Płaszów depot, and is still there, in a very poor condition.
 Some industrial operators kept them for a few years longer.
 TKw2-114 (Schwartzkopff 5789/1916), used by a colliery in Zabrze, was the last of them: this machine, withdrawn in 1982, is now on static display at the Railway Stock Heritage Park in Chabówka.
 Plans to preserve TKw1-32 never saw fruition and this engine was scrapped in 1980.